 After a Phone Screening

 Again, thank you so much for taking the time to speak with me today.
 I’ve attached my resume and online portfolio for your review.
-I look forward to hearing from you soon.
+I look forward to hearing from you soon — I will follow up on [date] if I haven’t heard from you by then.

 Thank you,